 - Integration of new enterprise technology impacting processes and workflows

 PWA benchmarking examines six categories of performance attributes that serve as Ecosystem Discovery Targets.
-See Figure 1 below.
-Note that traditional Training Needs Assessment (TNA) only addresses People/Capability attributes…in other words… only 1/6th of the learning performance ecosystem is assessed.
+(See Figure 1 below) Note that traditional Training Needs Assessment (TNA) only addresses a portion of the People/Capability attributes…in other words… only 1/6th of the learning performance ecosystem is assessed.
 The PWA methodology additionally addresses the other 5/6ths of the ecosystem.

-These Ecosystem Categories are common denominators and cross-industry in nature; thereby making the PWA methodology industry.business-discipline agnostic.
+These Ecosystem Categories are common denominators and cross-industry in nature; thereby making the PWA methodology business-discipline and industry agnostic.

 - Phase 1 – One-on-one or peer-level team engagement at senior leadership level having scope and authority to accomplish the following: